jhonyavella90/django-ttag/docs/usage.rst

 To clean an individual argument, use a ``clean_[argname](value)`` method.
 Ensure that your method returns the cleaned value.

-After the individual arguments are cleaned, a ``clean(data)`` method is run.
+After the individual arguments are cleaned, a ``clean(data, context)`` method is run.
 This method must return the cleaned data dictionary.

 Use the ``ttag.TagValidationError`` exception to raise validation errors.